4kk11/RhinoMCPServer/README.md

     - `width` (number, optional) - The width of the captured image in pixels (uses current viewport width if not specified)
     - `height` (number, optional) - The height of the captured image in pixels (uses current viewport height if not specified)
     - `format` (string, optional, enum: ["png", "jpg"], default: "png") - The image format to use
+    - `show_object_labels` (boolean, optional, default: true) - Whether to display simple symbol labels (A, B, C..., AA, AB...) for objects in the viewport
+    - `font_height` (number, optional, default: 20.0) - Font size for the labels

 ### RhinoMCPTools.Misc
 Utility tools.